folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 Data files downloaded from the CADC archive are distributed in a '.fits' format.
 To use normPlot, these will need to be converted to the standard '.s' text file.
 Note that file names ending in `i.fits` contain spectroscopic data (usually 4 spectra for each polarimetric observation), and file names ending in `p.fits` contain the spectopolarimetric data.
 We want to convert the `p.fits` files.

 For this tutorial, we will use the ESPaDOns observation [`2378196p.fits`](https://github.com/folsomcp/specpolFlow/blob/main/docs-jb/Tutorials/ConvertToSFiles_tutorialfiles/2378196p.fits), so the example is specific to ESPaDOnS observations from the standard Upena/LibreESPRIT pipeline at CFHT.
-For observations from other instruments or other data reduction pipelines, you will need a different script to convert FITS files to the `.s` format.
+For observations from other instruments or other data reduction pipelines, you will need a different script to convert the FITS files to the `.s` format.

 ::::{margin}
 :::{admonition} Converting File Formats